 |

-Among was the chief architect of the draconian Anti-Homosexuality Act (AHA), one of the world’s harshest anti-LGBTQI+ laws.
-It calls for life imprisonment for consenting gay sex acts and the death penalty for people it describes as serial offenders.
+There is no question that Uganda has some of the World’s harshest anti-LGBTQI+ laws.
+It calls for life imprisonment for consenting gay sex acts and the death

-Studies by the Human Rights Awareness and Promotion Forum (HRAPF), a legal aid organization in Uganda, show that since the passage of the AHA, the nation has experienced an unprecedented upsurge in violent attacks against LGBTQI+ persons.
+Studies by the Human Rights Awareness and Promotion Forum (HRAPF), a legal aid organization in Uganda, show that since the passage of the Anti-Homosexuality

-HRAPF documented of cases of physical assault, illegal arrests, sexual violence, evictions, blackmail, loss of employment and denial of access to healthcare all over the country.
+HRAPF documented of cases of physical assault, illegal arrests, sexual violence, evictions, blackmail, loss of employment and denial of access to healthcare all

 |